alecramsay/T/docs/commands/sort.md

 Parameters:

-- sort_spec: list -- Each spec is either a column name or a (column name, order) tuple.
+- **sort_spec**: list -- Each spec is either a column name or a (column name, order) tuple.
 Column names are unquoted strings.
 Order is either ASC or DESC (no quotes) for ascending and descending, respectively.
 If a spec doesn't have an explicit sort order, the default order is ASC.

 ## Examples